1919 Widnes by-election

 The 1919 Widnes by-election was held on 30 August 1919.
-The by-election was held due to the elevation to the peerage of the incumbent Coalition Conservative MP, William Walker.
+The by-election was held due to the elevation to the peerage of the incumbent Conservative MP, William Walker.
 It was won by the Labour candidate Arthur Henderson.

+Background

+On 18 August 1919, William Walker the Conservative member for the constituency of Widnes since the 1900 general election resigned from Parliament as prelude to being raised to the peerage as Baron Wavertree of Delamere in the County of Chester on 27 October.